lizastark/soft-arcade/project_brief.md

 - Why was this alt controller design a good fit for your audience?

 **Demo**
+Please be ready to do a live demo or share a video of it working.
+If you are podding with other family members or friends, it would be *great* to bring them to class to test it!
 - How does it work?
 - What is the core interaction?
-- Please be ready to do a live demo or share a video of it working.
-If you are podding with other family members or friends, it would be *great* to bring them to class to test it!
+- What is the circuit?
+- What is the code, if applicable?

 - **Process**
 - What inspired you?